-10. Challenging the judgment and order passed by the learned Single Judge, learned Counsel for the Appellant department would submit that the learned Single Judge, without adjudicating the main controversy and the main challenge in the petition, could not have issued such ancillary directions and ought not to have disposed of the petition.
+10. Challenging the judgement and order passed by the learned Single Judge, learned Counsel for the Appellant department would submit that the learned Single Judge, without adjudicating the main controversy and the main challenge in the petition, could not have issued such ancillary directions and ought not to have disposed of the petition.

 11. Learned Counsel would also submit that there is no provision in the Act, which prohibits or precludes the authority from taking further action in the matter after orders are passed for recovery of a particular amount till the period of appeal expires.
 Learned counsel would submit that the entire interpretation put forward by the learned Single Judge would frustrate the object of enactment of the whole Act.
 Learned Counsel would also submit that the learned Single Judge has failed to consider the provisions of Section 8(B) to 8(G), which provides for the mode of recovery of the amount.
 He would submit that looking to the scheme of the Act, it is amply clear that the intention of the legislature is to provide speedy recovery of the dues payable to the employees towards provident fund.

-12. Learned Counsel would also submit that the reliance placed by the learned Single Judge on two judgments of Bombay High Court and Karnataka High Court, in the matter of Ocean Driving Centre Ltd. v.
+12. Learned Counsel would also submit that the reliance placed by the learned Single Judge on two judgements of Bombay High Court and Karnataka High Court, in the matter of Ocean Driving Centre Ltd. v.
 Union of India, 2005 (180) ELT 313 (Bom.) and Charak Pharmaceuticals v.
 Union of India, 2004 (163) ELT 300 (Kar.) is thoroughly misplaced and are not applicable in the facts and circumstances of the case.

 13. Per contra, learned Counsel for the Respondent – herein original writ petitioner would submit that the appeal is not maintainable because the learned Single Judge has passed the order based on the statement made by learned Counsel appearing or the department.
 According to him, it was a concession given by the learned Counsel for the department before the learned Single Judge, and therefore, it is not proper on part of the learned Counsel for the department to now resile from the same and challenge the order by way of an appeal.